Set your location

 Financial toxicity

-The negative patient-level impact of the cost of cancer.
-It is the combined impact of direct out-of-pocket costs of treatment and indirect costs, causing both physical and psychological harms, affecting decisions which can lead to suboptimal cancer outcomes.9 Financial toxicity combines the objective financial burden with the subjective financial distress experienced as a result of a cancer diagnosis.10
+The negative patient-level impact of the costs associated with healthcare.
+These can include direct out-of-pocket and indirect costs that cause physical and psychological harm, affecting an individual's ability to make decisions and can lead to suboptimal outcomes.9 Financial toxicity combines the objective financial burden and subjective financial distress experienced as a result of a cancer diagnosis.10

 References